ProteinsWebTeam/interpro-docs/docs/homepage.rst

   :align: left
   :width: 350px

-Here we show a list of the latest integrated InterPro entries with their entry type, followed by their name and accession number.
+Here we show a list of the latest InterPro entries with their entry type, followed by their name and accession number.
 The clickable icons beneath the text show the number of proteins, domain architectures, taxa, structures and member databases matching the entry.
 Each of the icons is clickable and provides a shortcut to the corresponding section of the :ref:`entry_page`.

+|
 |
 |
 |